hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-packages.md

 _Note_: The default configuration is for a development setup, therefore all components are run on `localhost`, many within Docker containers.

 Follow the instructions below to build and run components followed by interoperation flows.
 These instructions have been tested on Ubuntu Linux (bash shell) and Mac OS.
-In general, they should work on any system and shell as long as the various dependenices have been installed and configured.
+In general, they should work on any system and shell as long as the various dependencies have been installed and configured.

 ## Prerequisites